 Prop 60 and prop 90 could only be utilized as a one-time benefit.
-While a helpful provision for some, many longtime homeowners and seniors with motivation to move were still deterred from doing so.
-A homeowner looking to move to a county not among the Prop 90 shortlist, or those wanting to move into a home that costs more than their existing home were still left unappealing options.
-Proposition 19 attempts to provide more flexibility and benefits to many, however it also has provisions that will impact heirs and estates involving homes that have historically remained within a family.
+While a helpful provision for some, many longtime homeowners and seniors with the motivation to move were still deterred from doing so.
+A homeowner looking to move to a county not among the Prop 90 shortlist, or those wanting to move into a home that costs more than their existing home was still left with unappealing options.
+Proposition 19 attempts to provide more flexibility and benefits to many, however, it also has provisions that will impact heirs and estates involving homes that have historically remained within a family.

 Proposition 19 – Property Tax Portability